Morpho-lang/morpho/README.md

 Documentation is available on [readthedocs](https://morpho-lang.readthedocs.io/en/latest/) and via an extensive [user manual](https://github.com/Morpho-lang/morpho/blob/main/manual/manual.pdf).

-A [Slack community](https://join.slack.com/t/morphoco/shared_invite/zt-1o6azavwl-XMtjjFwxW~P6C8rc~YbBlA) is available for people interested in using morpho and seeking support:
+A [Slack community](https://join.slack.com/t/morphoco/shared_invite/zt-1o6azavwl-XMtjjFwxW~P6C8rc~YbBlA) is also available for people interested in using morpho and seeking support.

 In academic publications, please cite morpho as:

-    Joshi, C. et al. "Morpho -- A programmable environment for shape optimization and shapeshifting problems", arXiv:2208.07859
+    Joshi, C. et al., "Morpho -- A programmable environment for shape optimization and shapeshifting problems", arXiv:2208.07859 (2022)
- (2022)

 We expect to update this once the paper is published.